OutSystems/docs-odc/src/eap/deploying-apps/deployment-inconsistencies.md

 ### Input parameter mismatch

-* **Description:** Description: The consumer asset uses one or more input parameters from an element that doesn't exist in the producer asset's definition.
+* **Description:** The consumer asset uses one or more input parameters from an element that doesn't exist in the producer asset's definition.
 This can occur on screens and in service actions.

 ### Input parameter type mismatch